FDU Policies & Procedures

 See additional information for students at Coronavirus Information from HR.

-Will the libraries be open?
+Will the libraries be open in the fall?

 Yes, the libraries will be open for in-person assistance with limited access to physical resources and reduced hours.
 Students should check the library’s website for detailed information including online and in-person hours as well as COVID-19 related policy changes click here.